-- DWCS is a closed campus meaning students cannot leave campus for lunch or errands.
-This also means parents cannot call and check out student drivers to leave campus and then check back in.
-This is for safety reasons. - If a parent brings outside food, it must be in a paper bag or lunch box with no fast-food wrapping. - No fast-food cups or Yeti style cups are allowed. - If there is a medical reason for other food or drink, please notify the school nurse. - ABSOLUTELY NO ENERGY DRINKS. - ONLY WATER BOTTLES ARE PERMITTED ON CAMPUS.
+- DWCS is a closed campus.
+Students are not allowed to leave campus for lunch or to run errands.
+Parents cannot call and check out student drivers to leave campus and then check back in.
+This is for safety reasons. - If a parent brings outside food, it must be in a paper bag or lunch box with no fast-food wrapping displayed. - Parents will have to check their student out to consume outside food that does not comply with the previous statement.
+All checkouts will count against the attendance record. - No fast-food cups or Yeti style cups are allowed.
+Only a screw top bottle is allowed. - If there is a medical reason for other food or drink, please notify the school nurse. - ABSOLUTELY NO ENERGY DRINKS. - ONLY WATER BOTTLES ARE PERMITTED ON CAMPUS IF BROUGHT FROM HOME. - Drinks purchased from vending machines are approved for sale at various times during the school day and are allowed on campus.